Skip to content

 Target Operating Systems:

-• Raspbian - For Raspberry Pi devices
+• raspbian - For Raspberry Pi devices

-• RiotOS - For embedded systems (ESP32, ESP8266, etc.)
+• riotos - For embedded systems (ESP32, ESP8266, etc.)

 Network Configuration

-Specifies the hardware composition:
+Specifies the hardware composition using USE statements:

 Features: